Odonno/pomodoro-code/README.md

 ## Configuration file

 The configuration file is a simple json object contained in `config.json`.
+By default, if there is no configuration, you can use the extension with a single Pomodoro (25 working minutes and 5 pausing minutes).
-It will provide you a way to change Pomodoro as you want, see an example :
+The `config.json` file will provide you a way to change your Pomodoro session as you want, see an example :

 ```
+[
     {
 	    "work": 25,
 	    "pause": 5
+    },
+    {
+	    "work": 25,
+	    "pause": 5
+    },
+    {
+	    "work": 25,
+	    "pause": 5
+    },
+    {
+	    "work": 25,
+	    "pause": 5
     }
+]
 ```

 ## Credits